linwebs/searchable_symmetric_encryption/README.md

-# Searchable Symmetric Encryption with order preservation
+# Searchable Symmetric Encryption

 ### About
-Searchable Symmetric Encryption enables search over encrypted data.
-Order preservation gives us possibility to search over encrypted data not only by exact match but also with operators like < and >.
+Please refer to the complete project <https://github.com/linwebs/searchable_encryption.git>.

 ### Solution
 Solution of the problem is based on this [article](https://hcis-journal.springeropen.com/articles/10.1186/s13673-015-0039-9).